Jimmy Graham: 2019 season

-In Week 1 against the Chicago Bears, Graham caught three passes for 30 yards and the game's only touchdown in the 10–3 win.
-In Week 4, against the Philadelphia Eagles, he had six receptions for 61 receiving yards and a touchdown in the 34–27 loss.
+In Week 1 against the Bears, Graham caught three passes for 30 yards and the game's only touchdown in the 10–3 win.
+In Week 4, against the Eagles, he had six receptions for 61 receiving yards and a touchdown in the 34–27 loss.
 In Week 7, against the Oakland Raiders, he had four receptions for 65 yards and a touchdown in the 42–24 victory.
 Overall, Graham finished the 2019 season with 38 receptions for 447 receiving yards and three receiving touchdowns.

-In the Divisional Round of the playoffs against his former team, the Seattle Seahawks, Graham caught three passes for 49 yards, including a nine-yard reception for a first down which sealed a 28–23 Packers win.
-In the NFC Championship against the San Francisco 49ers, he had four receptions for 59 yards in the 37–20 loss.
+In the Divisional Round of the playoffs against his former team, the Seahawks, Graham caught three passes for 49 yards, including a nine-yard reception for a first down which sealed a 28–23 Packers win.
+In the NFC Championship against the 49ers, he had four receptions for 59 yards in the 37–20 loss.

 On March 12, 2020, Graham was released by the Packers.

 Chicago Bears

 2020 season

-Graham signed a two-year, $16 million contract with the Chicago Bears on March 26, 2020.
+Graham signed a two-year, $16 million contract with the Bears on March 26, 2020.

 In the 2020 season, Graham was the primary tight end and shared targets with rookie Cole Kmet.
-Graham made his debut with the Bears in Week 1 against the Detroit Lions and caught three passes for 25 yards and a touchdown during the 27–23 win.
-In Week 3 against the Atlanta Falcons, he had six receptions for 60 receiving yards and two touchdowns in the 30–26 victory.
-In Week 16, against the Jacksonville Jaguars, he had four receptions for 69 receiving yards and two touchdowns in the 41–17 victory.
+Graham made his debut with the Bears in Week 1 against the Lions and caught three passes for 25 yards and a touchdown during the 27–23 win.
+In Week 3 against the Falcons, he had six receptions for 60 receiving yards and two touchdowns in the 30–26 victory.
+In Week 16, against the Jaguars, he had four receptions for 69 receiving yards and two touchdowns in the 41–17 victory.
 Overall, Graham finished the 2020 regular season with 50 receptions for 456 receiving yards and eight receiving touchdowns.

-In the Bears' only playoff game of the season, a 21–9 loss to the New Orleans Saints, Graham hauled in a 19-yard one-handed touchdown against the team that drafted him as time expired.
+In the Bears' only playoff game of the season, a 21–9 loss to the Saints, Graham hauled in a 19-yard one-handed touchdown against the team that drafted him as time expired.
 As it was the final play of the game, Graham immediately ran into the locker room after the catch.

 2021 season

 On November 25, 2021, Graham caught his first touchdown of the year on a 17-yard pass from Andy Dalton.
-The touchdown proved to be the only touchdown for the Bears in a 16–14 victory over the Detroit Lions.
+The touchdown proved to be the only touchdown for the Bears in a 16–14 victory over the Lions.
 In the 2021 season, Graham appeared in 15 games, of which he started six, and recorded 14 receptions for 167 yards and three touchdowns.
 Part of Graham's lessened usage was the emergence of Kmet as the primary tight end.